The following tributes honor the Nisei Soldiers Legacy on the occasion of the Go For Broke Soldiers Stamp release…

 For videotaped tributes, please keep the following in mind (contact us with questions):

 - Stay safe and follow CDC guidance as you film your clip.
-If you have more than one person sharing the greeting, please maintain social distance.

 - No special equipment is needed – You can even use your phone!

 - If possible, please use your camera or phone on landscape/horizontal format. (see graphics below)

 - Click here to learn some tips on filming with your smartphone.